andela-technology/qualified-docs/content/creating-content/challenges/guides/full-stack.md

 Next, list the technologies in your stack you'd like to test and identify how each one helps meet a competency goal.

-For example, the back-end might consist of a Node environment running Express and the Sequelize ORM on top of a SQLite database, which helps validate the candidate's database manipulation skills.
-The front-end might consist of a React application tested with Enzyme, which serves to test the candidate's ability to work with the UI.
+For example, the back-end might consist of a Node environment running Express and the [Sequelize](https://sequelize.org) ORM on top of a SQLite database, which helps validate the candidate's database manipulation skills.
+The front-end might consist of a React application, which serves to test the candidate's ability to work with the UI.

 Even after splitting your project into front-and back-end components, you may consider a finer granularity.
 For example, a React challenge that accesses an API to create, update, edit and delete records might be well-suited to multiple challenges per component, separating styling or UI from request logic or component design.